T1z3n/Visitor-Management-System/SECURITY.md

 ## SEVERITY SCORING
 If you are familiar with CVSS3.1, please provide the vulnerability score in your report in the shape of a vector string.
 There’s a calculator that can be helpful.
 If you are unsure how or unable to score a vulnerability, state that in your report, and we will look into it.

-If you intend to provide a score, please familiarize yourself with CVSS first (we strongly recommend reading the Specification and Scoring Guide), as we will not accept reports that use it incorrectly.
+If you intend to provide a score, please familiarize yourself with CVSS first (we strongly recommend reading the Specification and Scoring Guide).

 > Sources:
 >